Common Bit Manipulation Techniques

 };

-; a number XORed with 0 results in the number itself, that is, a ^ 0 = a
+; a number XORed with 0 results in itself, i.e., a ^ 0 = a

 .

-Finding the Element that Appears Only Once
+Finding the Element that Appears Once

-This is LeetCode problem 136, "Single Number":
+This is LeetCode Problem 136 "Single Number":

 136. Single Number | LeetCode | 🟢